invider/collider.jam/README.md

 jam new eyes
 ```

-Use generated objects as a blueprint for your own.
+Use generated objects as blueprints for your own.
 They illustrate _Collider.JAM_ conventions and
 a canonical way to implement basic things.